Voting

 Meet the Candidates

-Meet your candidates for the Executive Committee 2025!
+For now, meet your candidates for the Executive Committee 2025!

 Each candidate was asked to answer these questions: